If you cannot find the answers to your questions, please feel free to contact us at 814-393-2352.

 Q. What is my mailing address?

 A. Students will receive mail in a mailbox they may share with their roommate located in their residence hall.
 Address mail to: Student Name, Hall and Room Number, Clarion University, 840 Wood Street, Clarion PA 16214.
+Mail is delivered from the Clarion Borough Post Office to the Clarion University receiving department and then delivered to residents’ mailboxes, so add an extra day onto the delivery time of regular U.S. mail.

 Q. Can freshmen bring cars to campus?